PoleG97/enable-littlefs-cli/README.md

 - ✅ Generation of `tasks.json` for Visual Studio Code
 - ✅ Insertion of LittleFS support into `CMakeLists.txt`

-> ⚠️ This script is intended for ESP-IDF projects using CMake.
+> [!WARNING]  This script is intended for ESP-IDF projects using CMake.
 > Currently supported only on UNIX-like environments (Linux, WSL, Git Bash).

 ---